 Patients will often be disoriented to their surroundings, asking about when they will be going home, where is a particular loved one, or misidentifying a caregiver as someone they have known in the past.
-Feil et al. (1992) developed an approach based on Validation Therapy.
+(Feil, 1992) developed an approach based on Validation Therapy.
 The basic premise of this approach is to validate how the person feels, rather than focusing on the accuracy of what is being said.
-For example, when a patient asks what time their mother will come to pick them up, it is not helpful to reorient the patient, in other words, do not remind them that their mother is no longer living and the nursing home is now their home.
-Rather, focus on the patient's feelings.
-He or she may be missing affection and loving feelings; she may be bored and want to go home; she may be anxious and want relief.
-Focus on the emotional tone) of what the patient is saying and then attempt to reassure the patient verbally or behaviorally.
+For example, when a patient asks what time their mother will come to pick them up, it is not helpful to reorient the patient and remind them that their mother is no longer living and the nursing home is now their home.
+Rather focus on the patient's feelings.
+She may be missing affection and loving feelings; she may be bored and what to go home; she may be anxious and want relief.
+Focus on the feeling tone of what the patient is saying and then attempt to reassure the patient verbally or behaviorally.

 Often distraction is helpful as well.
-Always respond to the emotional tone of the statement, regardless of whether or not what you heard the patient say is accurate, or if you don't understand what is being said.
+Always respond to the emotional tone of the statement, whether or not what you heard the patient say is accurate, or if you don't understand what is being said.
 If the patient cannot finish a thought because they cannot remember the correct word, fill in the missing word for them.
 Provide reassurance if the patient is becoming frustrated or anxious.
 Make sure to allow enough time for the patient to respond before you try to answer for them.